-After reading through all the current Waterdrop water filter reviews and researching the company’s full line of products, we give them a thumbs up.
+After reading through all the current Waterdrop info and researching the company’s full line of products, we give them a thumbs up.
 Are they the best company out there?
 We don’t think so.
 Are they a solid budget option that makes a quality home water filter?
 Yes, we think so.

 Waterdrop refrigerator water filters are certainly the company’s most reliable and highest quality products.
-The extensive number of positive reviews were enough to prove to us that it’s worth buying Waterdrop filters for your fridge to save money compared to paying extravagant prices for OEM filters.
+The extensive number of positive reports is enough to prove to us that it’s worth buying Waterdrop filters for your fridge to save money compared to expensive OEM filters.